Felix Mendelssohn

 Piano Concerto No. 1 in G Minor, op.
 25

-The Italian trip that inspired the fourth symphony bore fruit in another significant way, for it was also the time of Mendelssohn’s first mature piano concerto, finished in 1831.
+The Italian trip that inspired Mendelssohn’s fourth symphony bore fruit in another significant way, for it was also the time of his first mature piano concerto, finished in 1831.
 Supposedly composed “hastily,” it was given its première in Munich in October of that year.
-There were several quite good student works...
+There were several quite good student works composed in that genre earlier—and in them he advanced some felicitous...

 Piano Concerto No. 2 in D Minor, op.
 40